MCBAP Certifications

 • Duplicate (repeat) courses can be counted only once for each 12 month period.

-Appropriate sources of education (provided the activity meets the MCBAP definition of specific or related:
+Appropriate sources of education, provided the activity meets the MCBAP definition of Specific or Related:

-• MCBAP Approved Providers (see mcbap.com)
+• MCBAP Approved Provider

-• MCBAP Training Calendar (see mcbap.com)
+• MCBAP Training Calendar

 • College and university courses offered by an institution accredited by the U.S. Department of Education or the Council on Higher Education Accreditation.
 A copy of an official certificate of completion (or transcripts) must be submitted.